 In a Nutshell: As one of the oldest banks in the U.S., WSFS Bank doesn’t rest on its laurels but instead embraces innovation and technology.
-The bank, which operates in Delaware and New Jersey, provides a modern suite of financial products and services, including credit cards for a variety of consumers and businesses.
+The bank, which operates in Delaware, New Jersey, and Pennsylvania, provides a modern suite of financial products and services, including credit cards for a variety of consumers and businesses.
 And as its motto — We Stand For Service — states, WSFS Bank serves customers and communities in many ways.
 Customer service is a constant priority, but the bank also supports many local nonprofit organizations and causes through monetary donations and volunteer efforts.
 While the COVID-19 pandemic brought about some unexpected changes, the bank has seen its customers embrace digital technology as they continue to rely on them for their banking needs.

 When we think of long-standing, staid financial institutions we often associate them with being dependable, trustworthy, and — sometimes — boring.
 Innovation and progress aren’t necessarily the first things that spring to mind.

 But WSFS Bank, at nearly 200 years old, embraces its historical roots while keeping its customer service, products, and services firmly in modern times.

 “We were actually founded in 1832, and we are one of the 10 oldest banks in the country that have continuously operated under the same name,” said Senior Vice President and Director of Marketing Justin Dunn.
 “WSFS is short for Wilmington Savings Fund Society, so we’ve been predominantly a Delaware-based bank, but over the past 10 years or so, we’ve made a push to grow elsewhere.”

 At this point, the bank maintains branches in Delaware, New Jersey, and Pennsylvania.